 How to Harvest Cayenne Peppers Off the Plant

-Depending on your variety of cayenne pepper, you can expect to harvest around 20-30 peppers from cayenne pepper plants!
+Depending on the variety of cayenne pepper, you can expect to harvest around 20-30 peppers from cayenne pepper plants!
 1-2 plants will yield enough cayenne peppers for a family of 2-3, unless you’re like me and LOVE this stuff 🙂

 Harvesting cayenne peppers is quite simple.
 Once they’re ripe you can generally pull the pepper off the plant with very little force.